Brian Menell: Mining

 Prior to joining Anglovaal Group, Menell worked for the De Beers Group in London, Antwerp and Windhoek for eight years.
 He originally joined the company as a diamond sorter.

 Menell was Principal and Executive Director of Anglovaal Mining Ltd. which owned precious metal, base metal, ferrous metal, and diamond interests across Southern Africa.
 Menell and his brother, Rick, retained control of Anglovaal until its sale in 2001 to create the largest South African empowerment controlled company, African Rainbow Minerals.
 During his time with Anglovaal he was also a 50% partner in the Venetia diamond mine.
 De Beers' acquisition of Anglovaal's interest in the mine for $600 million was the largest in the company's history.

 Since the sale of Anglovaal, Menell has been a participant in different projects and businesses across sub-Saharan Africa.

-In 2017, Menell founded and continues to serve as chairman and CEO of TechMet Ltd, an investment vehicle for a portfolio of technology metal projects.
+In 2017, Menell founded and is chairman and CEO of TechMet Ltd, an investment vehicle for a portfolio of technology metal projects.
 TechMet acquires and manages projects that produce, process, and recycle the key strategic technology metals that go into batteries, electric vehicles, and robotics – cobalt, lithium, nickel, tin, tungsten, rare earth metals, vanadium, and graphite.

 Menell is the chief executive officer of the Kemet Group, which invests in and manages mining and other natural resource projects across the African continent and advises certain African governments on resource policy and major transactions.
-He also serves as Chief Executive of Tinco Investments Limited (an integrated tin and tungsten producer).
+He also is Chief Executive of Tinco Investments Limited (an integrated tin and tungsten producer).

 Menell is a former Director and Chairman of Shore Gold Inc., one of Canada's largest diamond exploration companies.